Controlling serial execution across your organization

 -

-Upon completion (whether successfully, with failure, or by cancellation) the next job in the queue starts.
+Upon completion (whether successful, failed, canceled, unauthorized, or not run), the next job in the queue starts.
 The queue continues to process jobs even if some jobs fail.

 Time limits